-AA therapy details (prescribed dose, route, frequency, and start/end dates) will be collected from HCPs at enrollment, at the end of the second trimester, and at the pregnancy outcome.
-Additional AA therapy (prescription and non-prescription) exposure information will be captured in real-time or near real-time from the participants via an exposure diary.
+Migraine therapy details (prescribed dose, route, frequency, start/end dates, and indication [acute only, preventive only, or acute and preventive]) will be collected from HCPs at enrollment, at the end of the second trimester, and at the pregnancy outcome.
+Additional migraine therapy (prescription and non-prescription) exposure information will be captured in real-time or near real-time from the participants via an exposure diary/migraine log.
 See Section 9.4.3 for more information.

-For all AA treatments, if the product has a relatively short half-life (<3 days), individuals will be considered exposed during pregnancy if ≥ 1 dose is taken during pregnancy or up to 3 days prior to conception.
-If the product has a longer half-life (≥ 3 days), individuals will be considered exposed during pregnancy if ≥ 1 dose is taken during pregnancy or up to 5 times the product's half-life prior to conception.
-ANNEX 2 provides a full list of AA treatments and their half-lives.
+For all migraine treatments (acute and preventive), individuals will be considered exposed during pregnancy if $\geq 1$ dose is taken during pregnancy or up to 5 times the product's half-life prior to conception.
+Annex 3 provides a full list of migraine treatments and their half-lives.

 This detailed information will allow for an assessment of temporality between medication exposure and outcome timing.
-It will also allow exposure to be categorized by trimester (Section 9.3.1) and by the outcome-specific relevant etiologic period (Table 5).
+It will also allow exposure to be categorized by trimester (Section 9.3.1) and by the outcome-specific relevant etiologic period (Table 6).

-Depending on the timing of ritlecitinib exposure during pregnancy, some ritlecitinib-exposed individuals will not contribute to all outcome analyses, as each outcome is associated with an outcome-specific relevant etiologic period (summarized in Table 5).
+Depending on the timing of zavegepant exposure during pregnancy, some zavegepant-exposed individuals will not contribute to all outcome analyses, as each outcome is associated with an outcome-specific relevant etiologic period (summarized in Table 6).
 For example, the relevant etiologic period for the primary outcome MCM is the first trimester, whereas the relevant etiologic period for SGA is the full pregnancy period.
-Hence, pregnant individuals who are exposed to ritlecitinib after the first trimester will not contribute to the analysis of MCM.
+Hence, pregnant individuals who are exposed to zavegepant after the first trimester will not contribute to the analysis of MCM.